openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 ### Step 5.
 Start Inference

 OpenVINO™ Runtime supports inference in either synchronous or asynchronous mode.
-Using the Async API can improve overall application frame-rate, because rather than wait for inference to complete, the app can keep working on the host, while the accelerator is busy.
+Using the Async API can improve the overall application frame-rate, because rather than wait for inference to complete, the app can keep working on the host while the accelerator is busy.
 You can use `ov::InferRequest::start_async` to start model inference in the asynchronous mode and call `ov::InferRequest::wait` to wait for the inference results:

 @sphinxtabset